philippehawi/PLoM-GUI/README.md

 plom-gui
 ```

 NOTE: You might need to add the directory where Python places the installed scripts to your system’s PATH environment variable.
 During the installation of this package, a warning is usually displayed if this scripts directory is not in PATH, and the full path is printed.
-An example of the scripts path:
+An example of the scripts path on Windows:

 ```bash
 C:\Users\<YourUser>\AppData\Roaming\Python\PythonXX\Scripts\